Jon Condo: Oakland Raiders

 On November 29, 2006, he was signed by the Oakland Raiders to their practice squad and would become the team's long snapper the next year.

 Condo was an exclusive rights free agent in 2008, but the Raiders re-signed him.
 On October 19, in a game against the New York Jets, the Raiders were forced to punt on a 3 and out.
 Condo directly snapped the ball to outside linebacker Jon Alston, who ran it for 22 yards on a fake punt play.
 He was added to the Pro Bowl for 2010 after kicker Sebastian Janikowski made 33 field goals and punter Shane Lechler posted a 47.0 average.

 On July 27, 2011, the Oakland Raiders re-signed Condo to a three-year deal.
 He was again selected to play in the 2012 Pro Bowl.
 He joined teammates punter Shane Lechler, kicker Sebastian Janikowski, and defensive lineman Richard Seymour.

 On September 10, 2012, Condo left a game against the San Diego Chargers with a concussion.
 In his absence, the backup long snapper, Travis Goethel, botched two snaps and had another punt blocked.
 The Raiders went on to lose the game 22–14, and much of the blame was put on the special teams' miscues.

 On August 4, 2013, Condo signed a three-year contract extension with the Oakland Raiders.
 On December 16, 2015, he was placed on the injured reserve list with a shoulder injury and was replaced with Thomas Gafford.

 On March 20, 2017, he was re-signed by the Raiders.
 On March 14, 2018, Condo was not re-signed by the Raiders, and became a free agent.

 Atlanta Falcons

 On December 4, 2018, Condo was signed by the Atlanta Falcons to replace and injured Josh Harris.
-He appeared in the final four games and wasn't re-signed at the end of the season.
+He appeared in the final four games and was not re-signed at the end of the season.